-The Global Battery Alliance (GBA) is a public-private collaboration platform of about 70 public and private sector organizations founded in 2017 that has become the global platform to help establish and collaborate on a sustainable battery value chain.
+The Global Battery Alliance (GBA) is a public-private collaboration platform of 70 public and private sector organizations founded in 2017 that has become the global platform to help establish and collaborate on a sustainable battery value chain.

 A circular and responsible battery value chain is one of the major drivers to realize the 2°C Paris Agreement goal in the transport and power sectors, setting course towards achieving the 1.5°C goal if complemented with other technologies and collaborative efforts.

 By 2030, batteries could enable 30% of the required reductions in carbon emissions in the transport and power sectors, provide 600 million people with access to electricity, as well as create 10 million safe and sustainable jobs around the world.
 To realise this potential, the battery value chain will have to expand by almost 20 times over the next decade.

 Action is needed in the supply chain to establish sustainable market conditions and accelerate battery deployment in support of this vision.